BOOKING PROCEDURE & IMPORTANT NOTES

 Please note, it is the requirements and standards of the country in which any services which make up your tour are provided which apply to those services and not those of the UK.
 As a general rule, these requirements and standards will not be the same as the UK and may sometimes be lower.

 A binding contract between us comes into existence when we dispatch our confirmation invoice.
-We both agree that English Law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
-We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with under the AITO arbitration scheme (if the scheme is available for the claim in question – see clause 9) or by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
+We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (“claim”) except as set out below.
+We both also agree that any claim (and whether or not involving any personal injury) which arises between us must be dealt with under the AITO arbitration scheme (if the scheme is available for the claim in question – see clause 9) or by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any claim governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).

-If you are prevented from travelling, you may transfer your booking or your place on the booking to someone else (introduced by you) providing we are notified not less than 28 days before departure and the person to whom you are making the transfer satisfies all conditions which form part of your contract with us.
+You may transfer your booking or your place on the booking to someone else (introduced by you) providing we are notified not less than 7 days before departure and the person to whom you are making the transfer satisfies all conditions which form part of your contract with us.
 Requests for transfer must be accompanied by the name and other applicable details of the replacement person.
 Where a transfer to a person of your choice can be made, all costs and charges incurred by us and/or incurred or imposed by any of our suppliers, together with an amendment fee of £50, must be paid before the transfer can be effected.
-Notwithstanding the above certain arrangements (e.g. flight tickets) cannot be changed after a reservation has been made and any alteration or cancellation is likely to incur a 100% cancellation charge and the applicable cost of rebooking the service.
+As certain arrangements (e.g. flight tickets) cannot be changed after a reservation has been made, name changes, other alterations and cancellation affecting these services is likely to incur a 100% cancellation charge and the applicable cost of rebooking the service.

 You may cancel your confirmed booking at any time before departure.
 You may also transfer your booking as referred to above.
 Should you need to cancel your booking, you must immediately advise us in writing.
 Notice of cancellation will only be effective when it is received in writing by us at our office.
 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding amendment charges.
 Amendment charges are not refundable in the event of cancellation.
 In calculating these cancellation charges, we have taken account of possible cost savings and the generation of income from other bookings which may be able to utilise cancelled services to the extent this is likely to be achievable.